International Undergraduate Pathways Program (iUPP)

 • technology

-In addition to the EGC’s six academic courses, students have the opportunity to take two articulated first-year university courses.
+In addition to the iUPP’s three (3) compulsory courses, students have the opportunity to take seven (7)mtransferrable elective courses.

-University Transfer Program (iUPP) is an eight-month-long program for international students to earn up to 30 undergraduate academic credits while fulfilling the general English language admission requirement at our partner universities.
+International Undergraduate Pathways Program (iUPP) is an eight-month-long program for international students to earn up to 30 undergraduate academic credits while fulfilling the general English language admission requirement at our partner universities.
 Students must obtain 70% or higher or a Pass to complete each course in the program successfully.
-Students must complete all courses successfully to receive a University Transfer Program (iUPP) certificate.
+Students must complete all courses successfully to receive a International Undergraduate Pathways Program (iUPP) certificate.

-University Transfer Program (iUPP) focuses on the development of English language communication, critical thinking, and visual literacy skills for each student.
-The competencies students acquire through the suite of University Transfer Program (iUPP) courses, while engaging with professors, classmates, and guest lecturers, allow for progression through the program and sound preparation for future undergraduate studies.
+International Undergraduate Pathways Program (iUPP) focuses on the development of English language communication, critical thinking, and visual literacy skills for each student.
+The competencies students acquire through the suite of International Undergraduate Pathways Program (iUPP) courses, while engaging with professors, classmates, and guest lecturers, allow for progression through the program and sound preparation for future undergraduate studies.

-Although grammar and vocabulary development are embedded in the six University Transfer Program (iUPP) courses listed below, language learning is non-linear and individual students progress through levels of English language proficiency at differing rates.
+Although grammar and vocabulary development are embedded in the six International Undergraduate Pathways Program (iUPP) courses listed below, language learning is non-linear and individual students progress through levels of English language proficiency at differing rates.
 For this reason, small group tutorials are held weekly with students to review relevant grammar and vocabulary and provide students with an opportunity to examine their understanding of key class concepts and information.

 • Acculturation to Canadian academic learning.